magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to add or customize additional element types for catalog product edit attributes tab
+*  If one wants to add or customize additional element types for catalog product edit attributes tab

 ### 17. adminhtml_catalog_product_edit_prepare_form